 SEC.
-302. NATIONAL ENDOWNMENT FOR DEMOCRA-
+392. NATIONAL ENDOWNMENT FOR DEMOCRA-CY.

 In addition to any any other amounts made available to the National endowment for Democracy for the fiscal years 1986 and 1987, there is authorized to be appropriated for each of those fiscal years \$1,500,000 for private enterprise and free labor union development in the nonwhite communities in South Africa.
-Of the amounts authorized by the preceding sentence-
+Of the amounts authorized by the preceding sentencebe for the Center for International Private Enterprise.

-(1) \$500,000 for each such fiscal year shall be for the Free Trade Union Institute: and

-(2) \$500,000 for each such fiscal year shall be for the Center for International Private Enterprise.
+(1) \$500,000 for each such fiscal year shall be for the Free Trade Union Institute: and (2) \$500,000 for each such fiscal year shall